Are Porcelain Veneers Right for Me?

-When properly cared for porcelain veneers can last from 10 to 15 years.
-Porcelain veneers also preserve a lot of the natural tooth because they’re also minimally invasive especially in comparison to dental crowns and bridges taking off only ½ millimeter from the surface of your teeth.
+When properly cared for they can last from 10 to 15 years.
+They also preserve a lot of the natural tooth because they’re also minimally invasive especially in comparison to dental crowns and bridges taking off only ½ millimeter from the surface of your teeth.

 What Are Some Alternatives?

 There are some alternatives to porcelain veneers depending on how serious the condition of your teeth is.
 If you’re experiencing any pain and need more than cosmetic dentistry, then porcelain veneers likely aren’t the best choice for you.

 Dental bonding is a great alternative fix for chipped, cracked, and discolored teeth where a tooth-colored resin adheres to the tooth.